»

 What is the difference between an audit and audit readiness?

-An audit is an independent examination of your financial statements by a CPA firm to provide an “opinion” on their accuracy.
+An audit is an independent examination of your financial statements by a CPA firm to provide an opinion on their accuracy.
 Audit readiness services are the preparatory work done before the auditors arrive.
-Think of it like this: the audit is the final exam, and audit readiness is the tutoring and studying that ensures you pass with an ‘A’.

 When should a company start preparing for its first audit?

-Ideally, you should start 6 to 12 months before the audit fieldwork begins.
-If you are a startup planning to raise money or a company approaching a debt covenant requirement, the best time to start was yesterday.
-At a minimum, you want your readiness team in place 3 months before your fiscal year-end.
+Ideally, a company should start 6 to 12 months before audit fieldwork begins.
+If you are a startup preparing to raise money or a company approaching a debt covenant requirement, earlier preparation is better.

 How do audit readiness services reduce overall audit fees?